 Supply chain attacks by nature are especially devious because they violate every principle of computer security for consumers, potentially leaving individuals who follow cybersecurity basic principles just as vulnerable as individuals who click and install from unknown sources.

 These attacks can be simple, like corrupting a vendor’s patch site by placing malware files similarly named to authorized code, in hopes that the malware file is downloaded.
 Or, these attacks can be more complicated, like infiltrating the code base to insert malware before the code is compiled or electronically signed.

 Hackers continue to use this attack method because it represents an effective way to bypass traditional defenses and compromise a large number of computers.
 This is due in part because many software development and disruption channels lack proper cyber and process protections, and also because other cyber-attack paths become increasingly less optimal as system owners improve the security posture of their network, components, and computers.

 Attribution of these kinds of attacks is largely unknown, but technical and geographic aspects in many attacks point to hackers in either Russia or China.

-Supply chain security cannot be achieved without the essential Critical Security Controls in place, establishing a solid security foundation for any organization across all industries.
+Supply chain security cannot be achieved without the essential CIS Controls in place, establishing a solid security foundation for any organization across all industries.
 These controls coupled with Intelligent Change Control technology can help track and analyze changes made to your system’s integrity by leveraging self-learning whitelisting technology and threat intelligence.
 Finally, using dynamic baselining will ensure your systems align to the most up to date, compliant state possible.

 We at NNT specialize in this exact process, as something we like to call Security through System Integrity.
 Learn more about how NNT delivers Security Through System Integrity here